Fabiano Eller

-Fabiano Eller dos Santos, known as Fabiano Eller (born 19 November 1977 in Linhares), is a Brazilian former footballer who last played as a central defender for Náutico.
+Fabiano Eller dos Santos, known as Fabiano Eller (born 19 November 1977), is a Brazilian former professional footballer who played as a central defender.

 In the 2006 season, he played for Internacional while on loan from Turkish giants Trabzonspor.

-On 11 March 2007 Eller played his first game in La Liga, for Atlético Madrid against Deportivo La Coruña.
+On 11 March 2007, Eller played his first game in La Liga, for Atlético Madrid against Deportivo La Coruña.
 He scored his first goal in La Liga, in an away match against Villarreal, on 8 April 2007.

 In the 2009 season Eller returned to Internacional and won 2010 Copa Libertadores.
 After Copa Libertadores, Eller signed with Qatari side Al-Ahly.

-He has one international cap, gained in a friendly match when Brazil played against Guatemala on 27 April 2005.
+He earned one international cap, gained in a friendly match when Brazil played against Guatemala on 27 April 2005.